The Emergence of Reproducibility and Generalizability in Diffusion Models: Diffusion Model for Solving Inverse Problem

 \textbf{Extended Experiment setting} To explore the reproducibility of diffusion models in solving inverse problems, we adopted the Diffusion Posterior Sampling (DPS) strategy proposed by Chung et al. \cite{chung2022diffusion}.
 Our adaptation involved a slight modification of their algorithm, specifically by eliminating all sources of stochasticity within it.
 Additionally, we employed the DPM-Solver for Diffusion Posterior Sampling: \Cref{alg:dps-dpm-solver}, with $N_{\text{dps}}=34$ posterior samping steps, 33 iterations for 3rd order DPM-Solver, 1 for 1st order DPM-Solver, thus 100 function evaluations.
 We also set all $\xi_i=1.$

 For the task involving image inpainting on the CIFAR-10 dataset, we applied two square masks to the center of the images.
 One mask measured 16 by 16 pixels, covering 25\% of the image area, and the other measured 25 by 25 pixels, covering 61\% of the image area.
 We denoted these as "easy inpainting" and "hard inpainting" tasks.
 In Figure \ref{fig:rp_inverseproblem} and Figure \ref{appendfig:inverseproblem_analysis}, we utilized the "easy inpainting" scenario with a specific observation $\bm z$ as illustrated in the figure.
 In Figure \ref{appendfig:inverseproblem_analysis_moreobs}, we considered both the "easy inpainting" and "hard inpainting" tasks.
 We also employed 10K distinct initial noise and their corresponding 10K distinct observations $\bm z$ to calculate the reproducibility score, as presented in Figure \ref{appendfig:inverseproblem_analysis_moreobs}.
-Additional visualizations for Figure \ref{fig:rp_inverseproblem} and Figure \ref{appendfig:inverseproblem_analysis} are provided in Figure \ref{appendfig:all_inpainting_part_1} and Figure \ref{appendfig:all_inpainting_part_2}.

 \textbf{Discussion} Reproducibility is a highly desirable property when employing diffusion models to address inverse problems, particularly in contexts such as medical imaging where it ensures the reliability of generated results.
 As observed in \Cref{appendfig:inverseproblem_analysis}, the reproducibility scores vary for different observations $\bm z$, and the decrease in reproducibility differs across various architecture categories.
 For instance, when considering observation $\bm z_1$, the reproducibility scores across different architecture categories remain above 0.5, whereas for $\bm z_3$, they fall below 0.3.
 Since the choice of observation $\bm z$ also significantly impacts reproducibility, we conducted a complementary experiment presented in \Cref{appendfig:inverseproblem_analysis_moreobs}.
 In this experiment, for each initial noise instance, we employed a different observation $\bm z$.
 From the results, it is evident that reproducibility decreases between different categories of diffusion models.
 Furthermore, reproducibility diminishes as the inpainting task becomes more challenging, with "hard inpainting" being more demanding than "easy inpainting."